Type 3c diabetes: Management

 The condition can be managed by many factors.

-Lifestyle Modifications

-Avoiding toxins to the body such as alcohol and smoking reduce pancreatic inflammation.
-Also, eating a diet rich in fiber and consuming normal amounts of fat may help.
-Oral pancreatic enzymes may be given.
-Maintaining sufficient levels of vitamin D can also reduce symptoms and help manage the disease better.

 Medications

 Medications such as insulin may be given in order to lower blood sugars.
 For not so high blood sugars, oral treatments in the form of a pill or capsule may be given.

 Usually, insulin requirements are lower than in type 1 diabetes (SAID).
 However, therapeutic challenges may arise from the fact that hypoglycaemia is a common complication, owing to the lack of alpha cells.